 She has won a range of national and international awards for her work in communication, including two Golden World Awards from the International Public Relations Association.

-Angela is on the board of Challenge, which supports children and families living with cancer, and chairs the Missing Persons Advocacy Network.
+Angela is also on the board of Challenge, which supports children and families living with cancer.
 She is a member of the Broadmeadow Schools Network Advisory Board and former chair of the Department of Education and Training’s School Advisory Group.
 Angela is also a Fellow of the Public Relations Institute of Australia and an accredited user of the Four Rooms of Change®.

 MPAN is based in SenateSHJ’s Melbourne office.

 Dr Jodie Ward is a Forensic DNA Specialist passionate about using DNA technology to identify unknown deceased and missing persons, and provide their families with answers.
 She is considered an international expert, thought leader and media spokesperson for the DNA-based identification of missing persons.

 In 2015, Dr Ward was awarded a Churchill Fellowship to investigate world-leading DNA techniques for identifying large numbers of victims of crime, armed conflict and mass disasters.
 She has since devised, published and promoted a number of international best practice recommendations for the establishment of an Australian DNA identification program for missing persons.

 Dr Ward was recognised as one of Science and Technology Australia’s 2017 Superstars of STEM and Australian Financial Review’s 2018 100 Women of Influence for pioneering a specialist DNA identification facility in NSW.
 This unique capability is now being used nationally by the police and armed forces to assist with the genetic identification of both modern and historical human remains.